vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

 emit some of these pollutants in levels high enough to be harmful ([CBC News](https://www.cbc.ca/news/science/gas-stoves-air-pollution-1.6394514)).
-Methane is also an _extremely_ potent greenhouse gas by itself, estimated to have a greenhouse effect about 27-30 times that of carbon dioxide over 100 years ([Understanding Global Warming Potentials, EPA](https://www.epa.gov/ghgemissions/understanding-global-warming-potentials)).
+Methane is also an _extremely_ potent greenhouse gas by itself, estimated to have a greenhouse effect about 27 to 30 times that of carbon dioxide over 100 years ([Understanding Global Warming Potentials, EPA](https://www.epa.gov/ghgemissions/understanding-global-warming-potentials)).
 That means that even a little bit of methane leaking out from your stove, the pipes that get natural gas to your home, or anywhere in the production